Battle of the Golden Spurs: Battle

-Some of the French footmen were trampled to death by the armoured cavalry, but most managed to get back around them or through the gaps in their lines.
-The cavalry advanced rapidly across the streams and ditches to give the Flemish no time to react.
+Some of the French footmen were trampled to death by the advancing cavalry, but most managed to get around them or through the gaps in their lines.
+The cavalry advanced rapidly, hoping to give the Flemish no time to react.
 The brooks presented difficulties for the French horsemen and a few fell from their steeds.
-Despite initial confusion, the crossing was successful in the end.
-The French reorganized their formations on the other side to maximize their effectiveness in battle.
+Despite this, the crossing was successful in the end.
+The French then hastily reorganized themselves for a direct assault.

 Ready for combat, the French knights and men-at-arms charged at a quick trot and with their lances ready against the main Flemish line.
 The Flemish crossbowmen and archers fell back behind the pikemen.
 A great noise rose throughout the dramatic battle scene.
 The disciplined Flemish foot-soldiers kept their pikes ready on the ground and their goedendags raised to meet the French charge.
-The Flemish infantry wall did not flinch and a part of the French cavalry hesitated.
-The bulk of the French formations carried on their forward momentum and fell on the Flemish in an ear-splitting crash of horses against men.
-Unable at most points to break the Flemish line of pikemen, many French knights were knocked from their horses and killed with the goedendag, the spike of which was designed to penetrate the spaces between armour segments.
-Those cavalry groups that succeeded in breaking through were set upon by the reserve lines, surrounded and wiped out.
+The Flemish infantry wall did not flinch as expected and a part of the French cavalry hesitated.
+The bulk of the French formations continued their attack and fell on the Flemish in an ear-splitting crash of horses against men.
+Unable at most points to break the Flemish line of pikemen, many French knights were quickly knocked from their horses and killed with the goedendag, the spike of which was designed to penetrate the spaces between armour segments.
+The few that managed to break through ran right into the Flemish reserves; they were swiftly routed and cut down.

-To turn the tide of the battle, Artois ordered his rearguard of 700 men-at-arms to advance, joining the battle personally with his own knights and with trumpets blaring.
-The rearguard did not attack the Flemish however, remaining stationary after its initial advance to protect the French baggage train.
-Artois' charge routed some of the Flemish troops under Guy of Namur, but could not break the entire Flemish formation.
-Artois' men-at-arms were attacked by fresh Flemish forces and the French fought back with desperate courage, aware of the danger they were in.
-Artois defended himself skillfully.
-His horse was struck down by a lay brother, Willem van Saeftinghe, and the count himself was killed, covered with multiple wounds.
-According to some tales, he begged for his life, but the Flemish refused to spare him, claiming that they did not understand French.
+Realizing that the attack had failed, Artois ordered his rearguard of 700 men-at-arms to advance.
+As trumpets blared, he then rode forward with his own knights to lead them.
+The rearguard failed to obey Artois' orders in full; after the initial advance, they soon turned back to protect their vulnerable baggage train.
+Without support, the count and his men were unable to break through the Flemish line.
+As they were surrounded and cut off from their forces, the men-at-arms showed great courage as they fought for their lives.
+Artois in particular was said to have defended himself skillfully.
+His horse was struck down by a lay brother, Willem van Saeftinghe, and the count himself was soon felled by multiple wounds.
+According to some tales, he begged for his life, but the Flemish mocked him by claiming they did not understand French.